objcio/articles/2014-08-02-user-interface-testing.md

 As a final example of testing controls, I want to present the special case of `UIBarButtonItem`s.
 They don't have a `sendActionsForControlEvent:` method because they're not descendents of `UIControl`.
 Let's figure out how we can send the button action and, to our code, make it look like the user tapped it.

-A UIBarButtonItem, unlike `UIControl`, can only have one target and one action associated with it.
+A `UIBarButtonItem`, unlike `UIControl`, can only have one target and one action associated with it.
 Performing the action can be as simple as:

     [_viewController.barButton.target  performSelector:_viewController.barButton.action
                                              withObject:_viewController.barButton];